Together (2000 film): Critical reception

 The film received critical acclaim.
 Rotten Tomatoes gives the film a score of 90% based on reviews from 79 critics, with an average rating of 7.2/10.
 The website's critical consensus reads "Managing to be both satirical and warm-hearted in its look at the inhabitants of a commune, Together successfully captures the spirit of a time."
 On Metacritic, the film has a weighted average score of 84 out of 100, based on 29 critics, indicating "universal acclaim".

 The New York Times called Together "A funny, graceful and immensely good-natured work", while Salon described it as "The kind of picture that makes you feel that there are many good reasons to actually like mankind."

 Box office

-The film grossed $6.4 million in Sweden from 880,000 admissions.
+The film opened on 87 screens in Sweden and grossed $506,479 in its opening weekend.
+It was number one at the box office in Sweden and grossed $6.4 million from 880,000 admissions.
 It grossed $1.3 million in Norway, $1 million in the United States and Canada and almost $1 million in the United Kingdom, for a worldwide total of $14.6 million.